opmorgan/fava-jepg2025/README.md

 - `3_rt.Rmd`: Reaction time analyses (Exp.
 1 and 2).
 - `3_sex.Rmd`: Analyses on effect of sex (Exp.
 1 and 2).

+## Supplementary analyses: response hand congruence and task order
+Analyses of response hand congruence and task order are found in `analysis/supplementary_analyses`:
+- `supplementary_analyses.Rmd`

 # Data dictionary
 A copy of "the data" (the preprocessed data for every participant with at least one full experimental run) from each experiment is available in the `analysis/data/` directory. `data/[E1/E2-3]_aah_long.tsv` includes task data, with a row for every trial. `data/[E1/E2-3]_aah_summary.tsv` includes demographic and summary data, with a row for every subject.
 These files are copies of the files found in `experiment_1/data/proc_exp_n1008` and `experiments_2-3/data/proc_exp_n1450`.